GEICO: History

+Modern development

 GEICO generally deals directly with consumers via telephone and internet; however, the local agent program has more than 300 independent offices across the United States.
 GEICO is now the second-largest writer of private auto insurance in the country.

 In 2015, GEICO began offering coverage for drivers of ridesharing companies in select states, including in high-population states such as Texas, Pennsylvania, Ohio, and Georgia.
 The policy, which is issued through GEICO's commercial department, has received praise from insurance experts and quickly launched GEICO as the largest insurance provider for ridesharing company drivers.

 In 2016, J.D.
 Power rated the company #20 out of 24 for overall purchase experience, with a 2/5 score.

-In April 2021 a data breach was reported to have exposed customers’ driver’s license numbers through GEICO's online sales application for over a month.
+In April 2021, a data breach was reported to have exposed customers' driver's license numbers through GEICO's online sales application for over a month.

+In October 2023, GEICO issued a return to office mandate for employees to return to their office on specific days.
+Many staff have been hybrid or fully remote in recent months.
+In addition, the insurance company announced it will lay off 2,000 staff members, or 6% of its workforce.

 Advertising campaigns

 GEICO has many well-known ad campaigns.
-In 2012 GEICO spent over US$1.1 billion in advertising, or 6.8% of its revenue.
-All campaigns are made and produced by The Martin Agency in Richmond, Virginia.
+In 2012, GEICO spent over US$1.1 billion in advertising, or 6.8% of its revenue.
+All campaigns are made and produced by The Martin Agency in Richmond, Virginia and feature voice-over by Andrew Anthony (namely the iconic tag "GEICO: 15 minutes could save you 15% or more on car insurance.").
 GEICO ads have featured several well-known mascots, including: